Corporate Governance Consultants in Puerto Rico

 • Long-Term Incentive Plans: Salary deferrals, performance-tied bonus, or supplemental retirement funds become accessible only after years of service, often combined with non-compete agreements to prevent joining competitors.

 These are contracts among business co-owners that dictate how ownership shares transfer during sudden events like death, disability, or voluntary exit.
-They promote smooth transactions, block outsiders from buying in, and set fair prices upfront.
-Life insurance often funds them reliably.
+They promote smooth transactions, block outsiders from buying in, set fair prices upfront, and maintain stability for employees, customers, and creditors.
+They also create a guaranteed market for an owner’s shares and prevent ownership from unintentionally passing to unsuitable individuals.
+Life insurance often funds them reliably, offering immediate liquidity for the business and the owner’s family.

-• Triggering Events: This plan activates on death, retirement, or any other sudden event that makes an owner unable to continue.
-It mandates buyout by the remaining owners to avoid chaos.
+This plan activates on death, retirement, disability, or any major event that makes an owner unable or unwilling to continue.
+It mandates a buyout by the remaining owners or the business, ensuring orderly continuity and preventing operational disruption.

 Trusts are considered the best solution in business succession planning for keeping the owners in control and at the same time transferring the company shares or assets to the heirs or successors, minimizing taxes as well as probate disputes.
 Here’s how it works: